hang-on/Versus/README.md

 game state.

 The numbering is not chronological.
-Instead the numbers reflect where in the development process the corresponding states where implemented.
+Instead the numbers reflect where in the development process the corresponding states were implemented.

 | Value | Comment                                                              |
 | :---: | :------------------------------------------------------------------- |